leokruglikov/leokruglikov.github.io/content/post/groups.md

 >- $\forall g ,h \in G,\; g\circ h \in G \text{ and } h \circ g \in G$.
 In other words, the result of the operation between any 2 elements in $G$ will give an element that also belongs to $G$.

 > Or more informally, we'll repeat ourselves - it's a set
-> either finite or infinite, that is closed (remember the notion
+> (either finite or infinite), that is closed (remember the notion
-> of closure) under a operation, containing a identity element
+> of closure) under an operation, containing an identity element
+> (it can be shown that can only exist one identity element)
 > and an inverse for every element.

 This is quite an abstract concept, but also very common, when brought it with correspondance with real examples.
+Examples of group in physics involve symmetry transformations (geometrical operation of a molecule that leave them invariant), Lorentz transforms, Galilean transforms, and many more.

 Apart from the exact notion of the group, there are multiple concepts related to it.
 For example, the notion of a __conjugacy class__ of a group.

-<u>Intuitively</u>, this can be though as a kind of a subset of this group containing elements, that share similar properties.
+<u>Intuitively</u>, this can be thought of as a kind of a subset of this group containing elements, that share similar properties.
-More precisely, mathematically, one defines the conjugacy class $C$.
+More precisely, mathematically, one defines the conjugacy class $C$ as follows:

 > Two elements $x$ and $y$ belongs to the conjugacy class $C$:
 > $$ y, x\in C \iff \exists u \in G :\; u^{-1}\circ x\circ u=y$$